Become a Habitat Homeowner

 Application Reviewed by Family Services Committee

-Applications that fall within the annual income parameters and pass the credit check will be reviewed by the Family Services Committee
+Applications that fall within the annual income parameters, pass the credit check, and demonstrate a need for a safe, decent, and affordable home will be reviewed by the Family Services Committee.

 Home Interviews Scheduled